QuantEcon/lecture-source-py/source/rst/coleman_policy_iter.rst

 .. literalinclude:: /_static/lecture_specific/coleman_policy_iter/coleman_operator.py

-It has some similarities to the code for the Bellman operator in our :doc:`optimal growth lecture <optgrowth>`
+It has some similarities to the code for the Bellman operator in our :doc:`optimal growth lecture <optgrowth>`.

-For example, it evaluates integrals by Monte Carlo and approximates functions using linear interpolation
+For example, it evaluates integrals by Monte Carlo and approximates functions using linear interpolation.

 Here's that Bellman operator code again, which needs to be executed because we'll use it in some tests below